written by

 Regardless of how your business drives revenue, you need to create content for every stage of your ideal customers’ unique journey.

 Step 2.
-Do your keyphrase research
+Do Comprehensive Keyphrase Research

 With a deeper understanding of the customer journey, you can now do keyphrase research.